DIY Hummingbird Feeders from Recycled Bottles

 - Hang the feeder from a tree branch or shady area on your deck so that the end with the opening is angled upward.

 Insulin bottles make adorable little hummingbird feeders.
-When wrapped with copper wire and decorated with small beads, they catch the light and add sparkle to the garden, too.
+When wrapped with copper wire and decorated with small beads, they catch the light and add sparkle in the garden, too.

 - Insert the yellow flowers into the open end of the insulin bottle.
 You can reuse the yellow flowers from old hummingbird feeders or purchase replacement flowers for a few dollars on Amazon or through other bird feeder suppliers.
 These fit snugly in most insulin bottles, but be sure to check for a proper fit before collecting the bottles.